telerik/blazor-docs/knowledge-base/grid-line-breaks.md

 ---
 title: Render Line Breaks in Grid Column
-description: How to render new lines inside Grid cell.
+description: How to create new lines inside a Grid column.
 type: how-to
 page_title: Render Line Breaks in Grid Column
 slug: grid-kb-line-breaks